 Block courses provide apprentices with face-to-face learning and opportunities to work with their peers to solve problems.
-Your apprentice would be on campus for only one week at a time, with three block courses in each of the first and second years, and two in the third year of apprenticeship.
+Your apprentice would be on campus for three, one-week block courses in their first year, and two, one-week block courses in their second and third year.
 Otago Polytechnic is the only provider of apprenticeship block courses in Otago.

 You will receive a report after every block course and every three months, that will tell you about your apprentice’s progress.
 Your apprentice can keep track of their learning using an app, or in hard copy if they prefer.

 Every apprentice is assigned a training advisor.
 The training advisor will support the apprentice and help them present the evidence they gather of what they’re learning while working for you.
 The training advisor will also visit you and the apprentice on site four times a year.

 Otago Polytechnic’s carpentry apprenticeship programme started in 2015.
 Since then we have had two apprentices placed in the annual New Zealand Certified Builders (NZCB) Association Apprentice Challenge.
 Marcus Devereux placed third one year, and more recently Chris McLean won the competition.